Maison Ikkoku: Manga

 North American publisher Viz Media originally released the series, adapted into English by Gerard Jones, in a monthly comic book format from June 1993.
 This release was collected into 14 graphic novels.
 The images were "flipped" to read left-to-right, causing the art to be mirrored, and some chapters were out of order or completely missing.
 Four of the five missing chapters were published in Animerica Extra Vol. 3 Number 1 and Vol. 3 Number 2.
 Viz later re-released the series in its original format and chapter order across 15 volumes.
 These were released between September 24, 2003, and February 14, 2006.
-At New York Comic Con 2019, Viz announced that they would start releasing Maison Ikkoku in a collector's edition, with the first volume released on September 15, 2020, and the tenth and last on December 27, 2022.
+At New York Comic Con 2019, Viz announced that they would release Maison Ikkoku in a collector's edition, with the first volume released on September 15, 2020, and the tenth and last on December 27, 2022.

 Radio drama

 A radio drama was broadcast on November 20, 1982, on NHK Radio 1 as part of an episode of the "Radio Comics" program.
 The segment was hosted by Yū Mizushima and Keiko Yokozawa, and featured manga artist Jun Ishiko as a guest.
 It also included an interview with Rumiko Takahashi by Mizushima.
 The music for the episode was composed by Ichirou Mizuki.
 It featured Mari Okamoto as Kyoko, Kazuhiko Inoue as Godai, Midori Katō as Hanae Ichinose, Yusaku Yara as Yotsuya, Eiko Hisamura as Akemi, and was narrated by Junpei Takiguchi.